Georgina90-x/Final-Project-3/TESTING.md

 | ![screenshot](documentation/bugs/sunrise-set-gmt-date.png) | ![screenshot](documentation/bugs/sunrise-set-timezone-offset.png)

 - To fix this I added a timezone offset and formatted the data to display only the time for the timezone of the city requested.

-***

-- Mixed content - This error prevented the deployed site from loading the weather data from the api.
-- To fix this error I found he fix on MDN web docs and I edited all links that displayed as http:// to https://.

-***

-- Uncaught in promise error (network error) - This error was preventing the deployed site from fetching any data from the api but only while using Firefox, it was fine on other browsers.
-- To fix this error I tried adding a catch to the geolocation api fetch but this broke the site.
-After a little research it turned out that by turning off the ad blocker extension I had on firefox the api was then able to fetch the data.

-***

-- Favicon would not display on GitHub pages deployed site, but would show locally.
-- To fix this, I first tried changing the image, then changing the image name, but these did not fix the issue and after a little research it was noted that the link to where the image was located needed to have a '.' at the start of the link.

 ## Unfixed Bugs